ltombak/Beamformer_controller/README.md

 ____init__(self, serial_port=None, baud_rate=115200, timeout=2, read_timeout=1, tcp_host=None, tcp_port=None)__

 Initializes the BeamformerAPI instance.
 Parameters:

-    serial_port: The serial port to connect to (e.g., 'COM3').
+    serial_port         The serial port to connect to (e.g., 'COM3').
-    baud_rate: The baud rate for the connection (default is 115200).
-    timeout: Timeout for the connection (default is 2 seconds).
-    read_timeout: Timeout for reading data (default is 1 second).
-    tcp_host: Host for TCP connection (if applicable, example: 192.168.50.50).
-    tcp_port: Port for TCP connection (if applicable, example: 2000).
+    baud_rate           The baud rate for the connection (default is 115200). timeout             Timeout for the connection (default is 2 seconds). read_timeout        Timeout for reading data (default is 1 second). tcp_host            Host for TCP connection (if applicable, example: 192.168.50.10). tcp_port            Port for TCP connection (if applicable, example: 2000).

 __connect()__